 The proposed bill would significantly update current statutes by establishing the Office of the Independent Corrections Ombudsman within the Ombudsman-Citizens Aide, replacing the previous oversight structure under the Office of the Auditor General.
-Key changes include the appointment of a Director by the Governor with specific qualifications to ensure independence from the Arizona Department of Corrections, Rehabilitation and Reentry (ADCRR).
-The bill mandates that the Office operates independently, requires ADCRR to notify the Office of actions taken on recommendations, and emphasizes confidentiality in communications.
-It also grants the Office access to ADCRR facilities and records, the authority to issue subpoenas, and the ability to conduct investigations based on complaints.
+Key changes include the appointment of a Director by the Governor, who must have relevant experience, and the requirement for the Office to operate independently from the Ombudsman-Citizens Aide.
+The bill mandates that the Arizona Department of Corrections, Rehabilitation and Reentry (ADCRR) notify the Office of actions taken on recommendations, ensures confidentiality of communications, and grants the Office access to ADCRR facilities and records, along with the authority to issue subpoenas.

 Statutes affected: